Fast machine learned interatomic potential for hydrogen-induced embrittlement in {\alpha}-Fe

 where $T$ is the temperature in Kelvin and cH is the concentration of H in $\si{\atp}$.
 Eq. \ref{eq:alat_T_cH} was derived from a least-squares fit to lattice parameter data calculated with NPT simulations.
 The explanatory power of the fit was $R^2=0.9999$, indicating a very linear relationship.
 Similar equations were determined for all the other tested IAPs.

-Figure \ref{fig:Econsts_0K} shows the trends of the $C_{11}$, $C_{12}$, and $C_{44}$ dependencies on H concentration in the range of $\myqtyrange{0}{5}{\atp}$ in comparison to DFT results \cite{psiachosInitioStudyModification2011}.
+Fig. \ref{fig:Econsts_0K} shows the trends of the $C_{11}$, $C_{12}$, and $C_{44}$ dependencies on H concentration in comparison to DFT results \cite{psiachosInitioStudyModification2011}.
 There is a strong disagreement in the absolute values of $C_{11}$ and $C_{44}$ between the different models, while $C_{12}$ agrees better between the different models.
-This is mainly explained by the fact that the EAM models are fit to the experimental elastic moduli values, which the DFT calculations disagree with by $\myqtyrange{10}{18}{\%}$ \cite{adams_elastic_2006}.
+This is mainly explained by the fact that the EAM models are fit to the experimental values of the elastic constants, which the DFT calculations disagree with by $\myqtyrange{10}{18}{\%}$ \cite{adamsElasticConstantsMonocrystal2006}.
 Overall, we see that the tabGAP results agree much better with those calculated by DFT in comparison to all the tested IAPs.
 For example, the linear dependencies of $C_{11}$ and $C_{44}$ on H concentration with the tabGAP have almost identical slopes to the DFT data.
 For $C_{12}$, tabGAP reproduces the DFT trend of a negative slope, though the absolute slope is smaller.